Ransomware gangs get paid off as officials struggle for fix

 But paying carries no penalties and refusing would be almost suicidal for many companies, especially the small and medium-sized.
 Too many are unprepared.
 The consequences could also be dire for the nation itself.
 Recent high-profile extortive attacks led to runs on East Coast gas stations and threatened meat supplies.

-The dilemma has left public officials fumbling about how to respond.
+Although the Biden administration has made battling ransomware crime a national security priority, public officials are fumbling over how to respond to the ransom payment dilemma.
 In an initial step, bipartisan legislation in the works would mandate immediate federal reporting of ransomware attacks to assist response, help identify the authors and even recoup ransoms, as the FBI did with most of the $4.4 million that Colonial Pipeline recently paid.

 Without additional action soon, however, experts say ransoms will continue to skyrocket, financing better criminal intelligence-gathering and tools that only worsen the global crime wave.